syncfusion-content/windowsforms-docs/WindowsForms/Grouping/Data-Manipulation.md

 3. Add it to the RecordFilters collection.
 4. List the filtered data.

-   > Note: To list the data, instead of accessing the Table.Records collections, you were using the Table.FilteredRecords collections.
+   N> To list the data, instead of accessing the Table.Records collections, you were using the Table.FilteredRecords collections.
 The FilteredRecords collection only includes the records that satisfy all filters in the RecordFilters collection.
 Add this code at the end of the Main method.